grantcolley/dotnetwhat/README.md

         // 1.
 If disposing equals true, the method has been called by a
         // user's code.
 Both managed and unmanaged resources can be disposed.
         //
         // 2.
-If disposing equals false, the method has been called by the
+If disposing equals false, the method has been called
         // from inside the finalizer and you should not reference
-        // other objects.
+        // other managed objects.
 Only unmanaged resources can be disposed. protected virtual void Dispose(bool disposing)
         {
             // Check to see if Dispose has already been called.